Michael Cassius McDonald: Later years

 McDonald's last decade saw much family turmoil.

-In the winter 1895, McDonald's father Ed McDonald passed away.
+In the winter of 1895, McDonald's father Ed McDonald died.

-Around New Years 1895, McDonald married the 25-year old Flora "Dora" Feldman McDonald.
+Around New Year's 1895, McDonald married 25-year old Flora "Dora" Feldman McDonald.
 The daughter of a rabbi, she was burlesque dancer before marrying McDonald.
-Born Flora Feldman, McDonald had known her when she was a child as she had been a schoolmate of McDonald's sons.
-At the time McDonald began a public affair with her, she was married to professional baseball player Sam Barkley.
-McDonald gave Barkley $30,000 to help persuade him to agree to divorce her.
+McDonald had known her when she was a child, as she had been a schoolmate of his sons.
+Moreover, at the time McDonald began a public affair with her, she was married to professional baseball player Sam Barkley.
+So, McDonald gave Barkley $30,000 to help persuade him to agree to divorce her.
 McDonald and Dora wed in a Catholic church in Milwaukee, Wisconsin.
 However, McDonald, at Flora's urging, renounced his lifelong Catholic faith and converted to Judaism.
 They initially kept their marriage a secret until Chicago newspapers learned of it after they attended a show together at Hooley's Theatre.
 McDonald also adopted her son Harold Barkley.

 There were disputes within McDonald's blended family.
 McDonald's sons did not appreciate that their childhood playmate had become their stepmother and that a complete stranger had been adopted as their stepbrother.
 At the age of 19, McDonald's son Guy, wanting to escape the drama-filled household, married his girlfriend over his father's objections and threats to disinherit him if he did.
 Additionally, McDonald's ex-wife Mary reentered the picture.
 Dora took Guy to court over improper letters she believed he had written her, but the court dropped the case when it was revealed that Mary was actually the author of these letters.